TritonDataCenter/sdc-cloudapi/docs/index.md

 ## DeleteMachine (DELETE /:login/machines/:id)

-Allows you to completely destroy a machine.
+Allows you to completely destroy an instance.

 ### Inputs